edwintye/edwintye.github.io/content/posts/2022-04-24-first-use-of-golang-generics.md

 For me who first started programming in Java where we see the likes of `ArrayList<T>` and `HashMap<T,T>` everywhere, the lack of generics always seemed unnatural.
 Luckily for me, it wasn't hard to find a codebase to test out generics out in the wild.
 More concretely, we have a situation where we have a service where we validate the name given for many locale.
-For example, an Engilsh name and a (romanized) Chinese name consist of different components and often ordered differently, which let's assume can be broken down as below.
+For example, an English name and a (romanized) Chinese name consist of different components and often ordered differently, which let's assume can be broken down as below.

 ```golang